You don't manage memory.

 $ export DATABASE_URL=postgresql://localhost:5432/cortex

-Zetetic Agent Team (optional)
+Zetetic Agent Team (recommended companion)

 Configuration